 - 2016-2017 FAFSA for Fall 2016, Spring 2017 and Summer 2017semesters.
 You will need your (and your parents' if applicable) 2015 federal tax return to complete the application.

 Step 4: Submit all required documents

-- Via email by scanning your documents and sending them as an attachment to firstname.lastname@example.org.
-Please include your full name and ACC ID Number in all emails.
+- Via email, by sending all documents to firstname.lastname@example.org.
+Please include your full name and ACC ID Number in the email.

-- Check your email.
-ACC’s only form of communication with students is email, and we only send email to the address that you have on file with the ESC.
-You will be contacted by the Financial Aid Office via email if we have questions about your application, need additional information, if you requested a student loan, or to provide you with other important information.
+ACC’s only form of communication with students is email, and we only send email to the address that you have on file with the Admissions Office.
+You will be contacted by the Financial Aid Office via email if we have questions about your application, or need additional information.
 Many of our emails are sent out as mass communications, so be sure to check your junk mail or spam folder and mark ACC emails as “safe”.

 - Use your remaining balance at the ACC Bookstore.
 Check the Latest News section on the ACC Financial Aid website for dates that your aid will be available at the ACC Bookstore, OR,

 - Wait for your aid refund check to be mailed to you.
 Students with aid balances on the first day of class will have their refunds mailed first.
 Refund dates are posted to the Latest News section of the ACC Financial Aid website.